ANSANJAY/LinuxMemoryManagement/MemoryBasics/2/README.md

    32-bit systems have a virtual address space of 4GB, divided into user and kernel spaces.
 64-bit systems, on the other hand, have a much larger addressable space, typically divided into user-space virtual memory, non-canonical memory, and kernel-space virtual memory.

 Make sure to grasp these concepts and their nuances to be well-prepared for discussions and queries about them.
 Best of luck with your studies! 📘🌟

+### Simplified Explanation 🌟

+Imagine you have a big, giant bookshelf 📚 (this is your computer's memory).
+Each shelf has different books 📘 (your computer's processes or programs).
+Now, this bookshelf is so big that you need a map 🗺️ to know where each book is placed.
+This map is what we call the **Virtual Address Space**.

+Now, there are two main sections in this bookshelf.
+One section is for you, the user 🙋‍♂️, where you keep your favorite books and novels.
+This section is called the **User Space**.
+The other section is only for the librarian 🧑‍🏫 (the operating system), and it’s where all the books needed to run the library are kept.
+This section is called the **Kernel Space**.

+On a **32-bit system**, imagine this bookshelf is 4 shelves tall. 📚 Even if we don't have enough books to fill all four shelves, we still map out space for them on our map 🗺️.
+But in a **64-bit system**, the bookshelf is gigantic, like a skyscraper of bookshelves, allowing us to store way, way more books.

+🌟 Keep this analogy in mind, and you'll be able to easily recall the concept during discussions. 👍Sometimes, you need to ask the librarian 🧑‍🏫 for help or to find a book for you.
+This is like when your programs make **system calls** to the operating system.
+To make this easier, the librarian’s books (kernel space) are also mapped out on your map 🗺️, so you know where to find the librarian quickly, without needing to swap maps.

+Remember, this map 🗺️ (Virtual Address Space) is not the actual bookshelf (Physical Memory); it’s just a way to know where everything is placed on the bookshelf.
+Each time you, or the librarian, need a book 📘, this map helps in finding the exact shelf and spot of that book in the huge bookshelf. 📚

+And that's how the Virtual Address Space works in simple terms!